PeterisP/LVTagger/README.txt

 SYSTEM REQUIREMENTS

-The included LV_CRF.zip should contain everything neccessary to execute the applications, minus the source.
 JRE 1.6+ should be installed and available on path.
 The analyzer is rather memory-hungry; ~2gb memory should be available.